 So that begs the question, why is source of hire so important– and why do so many recruiters get it wrong?
-And, how can we improve the accuracy of our source of hire data?
+And, how can we improve the accuracy of our recruiting sources data?

 Keep reading!
-Today’s blog post answers your most pressing questions about source of hire and explains how you can use the metric to drastically improve your candidate sourcing strategy.
+Today’s blog post answers your most pressing questions about source of hire and explains why it is one of the keys to successful recruiting.

 What is source of hire?